nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_5.md

 title: Setup DESeq2 Public App
 ---

-[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a Bioconductor package used to perform DGE analysis by fitting [negative binomial model](https://www.statisticshowto.com/negative-binomial-experiment/) to the count data.
-It requires counts table as input along with a phenotype file describing the experimental groups.
+[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a Bioconductor package used to perform DGE analysis by fitting the [negative binomial model](https://www.statisticshowto.com/negative-binomial-experiment/) to the count data.
+It requires a counts table as input along with a phenotype file describing the experimental groups.

-DESeq2 performs multiple steps including
+DESeq2 performs multiple steps including:

-* estimating size factors which accounts for difference in library depth
+* estimating size factors to account for differences in library depth
 * estimating gene-wise dispersions to generate accurate estimates of within-group variation
 * shrinkage of dispersion estimates which reduces false positives in the DGE analysis
-* perform hypothesis testing using [Wald test](https://www.statisticshowto.com/wald-test/) or [Likelihood Ratio test](https://www.statisticshowto.com/likelihood-ratio-tests/)
+* hypothesis testing using the [Wald test](https://www.statisticshowto.com/wald-test/) or [Likelihood Ratio test](https://www.statisticshowto.com/likelihood-ratio-tests/)

 DESeq2 automatically removes outlier genes from analysis using [Cook's distance](https://www.statisticshowto.com/cooks-distance/) and filters genes with low counts which helps improve detection power by making the multiple testing adjustment of the p-values less severe.
-Refer to the [DESeq2 vignette](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) for detailed explanation, helpful suggestions and examples.
+Refer to the [DESeq2 vignette](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) for a more detailed explanation, helpful suggestions, and examples.

-Cavatica offers DESeq2 as a stand alone public app which is a [Common Workflow Language (CWL)](https://www.commonwl.org) wrapper around a script with functions from the DESeq2 package.
-In this lesson we learn to copy, edit and setup the DESeq2 app in the project folder with cancer data files.
+Cavatica offers DESeq2 as a stand alone public app which consists of a [Common Workflow Language (CWL)](https://www.commonwl.org) wrapper around a script with functions from the DESeq2 package.
+In this lesson we learn to copy, edit, and setup the DESeq2 app in the project folder with cancer data files.

 !!! info "Terminology"

-    * Count data - represents the number of sequence reads that originated from a particular gene.
+    * Count data - represents the number of sequence reads that originated from a particular gene
-    * Dispersion - it is a measure of spread or variability in the data.
-DESeq2 dispersion estimates are inversely related to the mean and directly related to variance.
+    * Dispersion - a measure of spread or variability in the data.
+DESeq2 dispersion estimates are inversely related to the mean and directly related to variance
     * LFC - log2 fold change

 ## Step 1: Search & copy DESeq2 app